Chronic Lung Disease in Premature Babies

 are fully formed.
 Not all causes of premature births can be prevented.
 But you can

-increase the chance of having a healthy pregnancy by doing the following:
+increase the chance of having a healthy pregnancy by:

-- Don't smoke and stay away from secondhand smoke
+Not smoking, and staying away from secondhand smoke

 If it looks like your baby may be born early, your healthcare provider may give you

 a shot (injection) of medicine called betamethasone.
 This corticosteroid medicine

 can help your baby’s lungs mature before he or she is born.

 Key points about chronic lung disease in premature babies